Tezos-India/TezAsia-2k23/ServerGeeks/README.md

 5. **Leaderboard and Challenges:** To further engage our users, we plan to introduce a leaderboard system with weekly challenges.
 This will encourage healthy competition and give players the chance to earn additional rewards and recognition.

-6. **Digital-NFTs (D-NFTs):** As part of our long-term vision, we intend to create and sell game-specific Digital Non-Fungible Tokens (D-NFTs) on our platform.
-These tokens can be used within the games or for various other purposes, adding a unique dimension to the gaming experience.

 ## Future Plans

 We believe in the potential of this project to transform the gaming industry and create new opportunities for gamers and blockchain enthusiasts.
 Our future plans include: